-MASSACHUSETTS STATE COLLEGE BUILDING AUTHORITY PROJECT REVENUE BONDS SERIES 2012C
+MASSACHUSETTS STATE COLLEGE BUILDING AUTHORITY PROJECT REVENUE BONDS SERIES 2014A

-[SUCCESSFUL BIDDER], as underwriter (the "Underwriter") with respect to the abovecaptioned bonds (the "Bonds") hereby certifies that:
+[SUCCESSFUL BIDDER], as underwriter (the "Underwriter") with respect to the above-captioned bonds (the "Bonds") hereby certifies that:

-(1) All of the Series 2012C Bonds of each maturity thereof have been the subject of a bona fide offering to the public (excluding bond houses, brokers, or similar persons acting in the capacity of underwriters or wholesalers) (the "General Public") at a price not higher than, or a price corresponding to a yield not lower than, those shown for each maturity on the inside cover page of the Official Statement relating to the Bonds dated December , 2012 (the "Official Statement").
-The prices which reflect the yields shown on the inside cover of the Official Statement are set forth in Schedule I hereto (the "Initial Offering Prices")

-(2) As of December 6, 2012 (the "Sale Date"), we reasonably expected that (i) the first price at which at least 10% of the Series 2012C Bonds of each maturity would be sold is the Initial Offering Prices, and (ii) that such prices represented fair market prices of the Series 2012C Bonds.

-(3) [Based on our records and information available to us, the first price at which 10% of each maturity of the Series 2012C Bonds was actually sold to the general public was the respective Initial Offering Price.] or [statement as to why the expectation described in (2) above was not satisfied]
+- (1) All of the Series 2014A Bonds of each maturity thereof have been the subject of a bona fide offering to the public (excluding bond houses, brokers, or similar persons acting in the capacity of underwriters or wholesalers) (the "General Public") at the prices, or prices which reflect the yields, shown for each maturity on the inside cover page of the Official Statement relating to the Bonds dated December 10, 2013 (the "Official Statement").
+Such prices are set forth in Schedule I hereto (the "Initial Offering Prices") - (2) As of December 10, 2013 (the "Sale Date"), we reasonably expected that (i) the first price at which at least 10% of the Series 2014A Bonds of each maturity would be sold would be the respective Initial Offering Price, and (ii) that such prices represented fair market prices of the Series 2014A Bonds. - (3) [Based on our records and information available to us, the first price at which 10% of each maturity of the Series 2014A Bonds was actually sold to the general public was the respective Initial Offering Price.] or [statement as to why the expectation described in (2) above was not satisfied]